bouzourene/blog/writable/blog/published/20230123_asymmetric_pgp_shamir.md

 It's a general rule in software development, prefer using trusted librairies maintained by security/crypto professionals.
 In my case, I ended up using Proton's PGP Go lib and Hashicorp's Shamir's secret sharing Go lib (used by Hashicorp Vault).

 ### My implementation
 I wrote the software in Go, as you could've guessed from the libs I picked.
-It's available on my GitHub profile: [Byoki](https://github.com/bouzourene/byoki), and I also have a [self-hosted mirror](https://gitea.xz6.ch/mawi/byoki) (just in case),
+It's available on my GitHub profile: [Byoki](https://github.com/bouzourene/byoki).

 ### Step 1: Create the keys payload
 This will create a JSON file: it will contain a public key, an encrypted private key, as well as some useful metadata.